mishelshaji/python-for-beginners/File handling/ReadMe.txt

 r	-> read only.
 rb	-> read only binary mode.
-r+	-> read & write, pointer will be in begining of the file. rb+	-> read & write binary, pointer will be in begining of the file. w	-> write only, overwrite or creates new file. wb	-> write only binary, overwrite or creates new file. w+	-> read & write, overwrite or creates new file.
+r+	-> read & write, pointer will be in beginning of the file. rb+	-> read & write binary, pointer will be in beginning of the file. w	-> write only, overwrite or creates new file. wb	-> write only binary, overwrite or creates new file. w+	-> read & write, overwrite or creates new file.